andraugust/andraugust.github.io/quantum-2.md

 ## 3. Particle Dynamics

-In the first section we derived the general Schrodinger equation and solved it for the dynamics of discrete-state systems.
-In the second section we defined wavefunctions and showed how to represent particles in terms of them.
-The rest of this post combines those two sections to model the dynamics of particles, starting with the free particle and then moving on to potentials and oscillators.
+In the first section of this post we derived the general Schrodinger equation and solved it for the dynamics of discrete-state systems.
+In the second section we defined wavefunctions and showed that particles can be represented in terms of them.
+The rest of this post combines those two sections to model particle dynamics.

 __Free Particle.__ A particle is said to be "free" when no forces act on it.
 In the absence of forces there are no potentials, so the Hamiltonian is
 $$